 Using activities and conversations, Career Mentors will share their personal experiences and encourage girls and their families to try careers on, test them out and play.

 The event is included in the price of general admission and, on this day, ages 3 to 18 get a General Admission ticket for just $4.
-Admission for adults is $17.95 and seniors (65+) is $14.95.
+Buy tickets online in advance and admission for adults is $18.95 and seniors (65+) is $15.95.
 For families who use SNAP Access, admission is FREE— just show your EBT card at ticketing.
 Museum members and military also get in for FREE.